deepinnothing/deepinnothing.github.io/documentation/unreal-engine/google-ump/docs/index.md

 !!! warning

     This function is intended to be used for testing purposes only.
-You shouldn't call __`UGoogleAdMob::ResetConsentState()`__ in shipping builds.
+You shouldn't call __`UGoogleUMP::ResetConsentState()`__ in shipping builds.